venim23/HollowMod3/README.md

 The Goal is, of course, to integrate the world of Hollow Knight, by Team Cherry. into the world of Slay the Spire, in a way that doesn't completely ruin either experience or memory, since both are fantastic games.
 Additionaly it's a fun ay for me to brush up on my 6 years out of date java skills.

 Hollow Mod currently has 4 Archetypes, although most of those also support hybrid decks pretty well (with the exception of Soul and Void)Currently Archetype API isn't supported but I want to eventually.

-Pure Vessel: Focused on Soul, Spells and some healing.
+**Pure Vessel:** Focused on Soul, Spells and some healing.
 This probably is the default archetype, and has more cards than the others

-Void God: Void spells are powerful cards that instead of costong soul, apply VOID to you, void increases the damage of void cards even more, but also increases all damage you receive: Beware of birds.
+**Void God:** Void spells are powerful cards that instead of costong soul, apply VOID to you, void increases the damage of void cards even more, but also increases all damage you receive: Beware of birds.

-Broken Vessel: Infection, and themed off the idea of a Vessel becoming corrupted like the Broken Vessel.
+**Broken Vessel:** Infection, and themed off the idea of a Vessel becoming corrupted like the Broken Vessel.
 Infection is a poison heavy build, but these cards also inflict Enfection on you, which is kinda like a self poison. but you can block the damage, so as long as you keep it balanced you are good.

-Friendship: Ally cards are all sorts of benefits and buffs that help you out, this archtype relies more on the generic combat cards and doesn't have too many special mechanics.
+**Friendship:** Ally cards are all sorts of benefits and buffs that help you out, this archtype relies more on the generic combat cards and doesn't have too many special mechanics.

+In addition to these, you can interchange them pretty freely, infection and soul actually play off each other pretty well, and so does void and allies

 Other Notes: Lifeblood is just temporary hp, unfortunately i don't know how to override the temporary HP bar aspect to make it look blue.
 I'll look into that as long as i can make sure it only happens to the knight.
 Lifeblood really isn't an archetype.
 It's just a defensive buff that helps out a lot.